fandm-college/rcs.github.io/slurm/01_sbatch.md

 | Wall time          | The max amount of time your job will run for        | --time=wall time           |

-A few comments about these directives.
+**A few comments about these directives.**

-- The directives for emailing are not currently implemented so do not include them (yet).
+- The directives for emailing are not currently available so do not include them (yet).
 We will let you know when these are available.
 - Not all job scripts need all of these directives.
+In most cases you will specify:
+  - job name
+  - output file (See below for more details on output file)
-We recommend always specifying the job name, output file, and emailing (when it becomes available).
+  - email directives (when it becomes available).

-- If your job can be split up to run in paralell (e.g. using MPI), then you should specify at least the number of tasks and probably also tasks per node.
-Each node currently has 40 CPUs so this value should not exced 40.
+- For jobs that can be split up to run in paralell (e.g. using MPI) you should specify:
+  - number of tasks
+  - tasks per node **Note:** This value should not exceed the number of CPUs for a resource otherwise the job may not run.
+On the cluster this value is 40 CPUs per node.
 We also recommend you try to balance the number of tasks across nodes.
-For example, if your job requires 96 total tasks, then you might set the tasks per node to 24 which will use 4 nodes.
+For example, if your job requires 96 total tasks, then you might set the tasks per node to 24 which will likely use 4 nodes.

-- If your job uses a GPU, then you must specify both the partition and generic resource directives as given exactly in the examples above.
+- For software that runs on the GPU you will need to specify
+  - partition
+  - generic resource (which will usually be in the form: `gpu:/<gpuModel>`

+**Output files**

+Some software packages output messages and errors directly to the terminal as they run.
+The `output` directive specifies a file name where such messages will be written to instead of being logged to the terminal.
+It **does not** specify the name of output file(s) which your particular may use to capture output for its calculations.
+Those still need to be specified as you normally would when running the code.

-- For the output directive we recommend using one of the following two forms depending on your specific curcumstances:
+For this directive we recommend using one of the following two forms depending on your specific curcumstances:
-  - `output=myfilename_%j.out`  Here the *%j* will be replaced by the job-id Slurm generates automatically.
-So if the job id is 439 then the output would go to myfile_439.job.
-This is useful to differentiate output files if you run the same job over and over again.
+- `output=myfilename_%j.out`  Here the `%j` will be replaced by the job-id Slurm generates automatically.
+So if the job id is 439 then the output would go to `myfilename_439.job`.
+This is useful to differentiate output files if you run the same job script over and over again.
-  - `output=myfilename_%A_%a.out`  Sometimes a job will have sub-jobs that get run (for example, running same simulation multiples times but each run uses different parameters).
-In this case, *%A* refers to the job-id and *%a* refers to the sub-job-id.
-For example if you ran 3 simulations, their sub-job-ids might be 1, 2, and 3.
-Each one would have it's own output file, *myfile_439_1.out*, *myfile_439_2.out*, and *myfile_439_2.out*
+- `output=myfilename_%A_%a.out`  Sometimes a job will have sub-jobs that get run (for example, running the same simulation multiples times but each run uses different parameters).
+In this case, `%A` refers to the job-id and `%a` refers to the sub-job-id.
+For example if you ran 3 simulations, their sub-job-ids might be 1, 2, and 3 producing output files, `myfilename_439_1.out`, `myfilename_439_2.out`, and `myfilename_439_2.out`

 A full list of commands [can be found in Slurm's documentation for sbatch.](https://slurm.schedmd.com/sbatch.html)